Substra/substrafl/benchmark/camelyon/README.md

         "nb_train_data_samples": 5,
         "num_workers": 3,
         "pure_torch_perf": {
-        // pure torch performances on each center (should be the same and the same as the connectlib results) "0": 0.25520833333333337,
+        // pure torch performances on each center (should be the same and the same as the substrafl results) "0": 0.25520833333333337,
             "1": 0.25520833333333337
         },